 - How do we grow economies in a sustainable way that benefits most, if not all of the population?

 The 2016 Nobel Conference: In Search of Economic Balance brings economists from around the world to help us understand some of the challenges facing real world implementation of economic theories.

 Dan Ariely, PhD

-James B. Duke Professor of psychology and behavioral economics at Faqua School of Business, Duke University, Durham, N.C. and founding member of the Center for Advanced Hindsight.
+James B. Duke Professor of psychology and behavioral economics at Fuqua School of Business, Duke University, Durham, N.C. and founding member of the Center for Advanced Hindsight.

 Paul Collier, PhD